 - The steps you have taken to have your concerns dealt with

 - The details of any response you have received

 You should provide copies of any letters or emails exchanged between you and the organisation or person.

-If the Commissioner agrees with your complaint, he/she will try to make sure that the organisation or person obeys the law and puts matters right.
-If the Data Protection Commissioner does not accept your complaint, you may appeal to the Circuit Court against her decision within 21 days.
+If the Commissioner agrees with your complaint, they will try to make sure that the organisation or person obeys the law and puts matters right.
+If the Data Protection Commissioner does not accept your complaint, you may appeal to the Circuit Court against this decision within 21 days.